alxbragg/Traffic-Stop-Analysis/data/README.md

 - Description: Original unmodified traffic stop records as published by Montgomery County.

 ## Processed Data
-- Uploaded full ipynb file used from Google Colab [Notebook](data/clean/Traffic_data.ipynb)
+- Uploaded full ipynb file used from Google Colab (Refer to clean folder)
 - Description: Cleaned and transformed version of the raw dataset, generated via the data cleaning pipeline in the notebooks directory.

 Instructions for reproducing the cleaned dataset are provided in the analysis notebooks.